Weekly & Monthly Classes

 Notice about Changes to Fee Structure, May 1, 2016

 You may notice we've changed our fee structure as of May 1, 2016: Our sliding scale fees and your donations to Spirit Rock now guarantee support for our Community Meditation Center (CMC) teachers, so we will no longer ask for teacher dana at programs and events in our CMC.
 For further information about these changes, please click here to read our Frequently Asked Questions.

 For the full schedule of teachers for each of these classes, see the calendar listings at the bottom of this page.

-Wednesday Morning Meditation Class 9 - 11 am with Sylvia Boorstein or Donald Rothberg
+Wednesday Morning Meditation Class 9 - 11 am with Sylvia Boorstein or Donald Rothberg or other guest teachers

 Sitting and practice-oriented discussion, suitable for beginners, as well as engaged practitioners.